 Students may be asked to provide a syllabus listing the course description and competencies of coursework.

 Students can see the transfer credits on their Academic Plan and Dunwoody transcript at my.dunwoody.edu.
 Transfer courses will have a grade of TR.
 Transfer credits will not be computed into cumulative GPA.
 However, they will impact student’s Satisfactory Academic Progress pace for completion.

 For an unofficial look at which of your credits my transfer to Dunwoody, visit Transferology.
 Note: which of your courses will show up as transferable will vary by which program you want to transfer to.

 - The course(s) under consideration must be comparable in nature, content and level to a course offered by Dunwoody.

-- Experiential Learning such as study abroad, independent study, workshops, field experience, and internships may or may not transfer, depending on the level and the comparability of the learning experience.
+- Experiential Learning such as study abroad, independent study, workshops, field experience, and internships will be subject to review for the level and comparability of the learning experience.

 - Upper division credit transfer can be only accepted if courses were in upper division at the previous institution.